What Heart Failure Means

 Accurate diagnosis is the first important step in a treatment plan.
 The more precisely your condition can be diagnosed, the more personalized and effective your treatment plan will be.

-The first step in diagnosis begins with an evaluation from a doctor.
+The first step in diagnosis begins with an evaluation from a provider.
 We’ll ask about your symptoms, discuss your personal and family heart history, perform a physical examination and listen to your heart.

 We’ll most likely recommend further diagnostic tests to better determine if you have heart failure.
 These tests can include: